Ultralight Beam: Legacy

 Post-release, the song's legacy has grown, even though West never released it as a single.
 On March 10, 2016, West tweeted out: "A lot of people tell me 'Ultralight Beam' is my greatest artwork to date only rival being 'Jesus Walks'."
-West's wife Kim listed the track among her 28 favorite songs by her (now) ex-husband in August 2016.
+West's then-wife Kim listed the track among her 28 favorite songs by her (now) ex-husband in August 2016.
 When Premier Gospel looked into The Life of Pablo possibly being the gospel album of 2016.
 The site's Jamie Cutteridge voiced the belief that if the album's "Ultralight Beam", "Jesus Walks" or "Low Lights" had been released by anyone other than West, "we'd be hailing them as the new hero of gospel music."
 According to Lawrence Ware of The Root, "Ultralight Beam" has become "the official song of Christians who love Jesus but curse a little."
 He believes this because of the track's callback to old gospel traditions.
 He also cites the lyric "This is a God dream", and Kirk Franklin's appearance as enhancing the song's gospel roots.
 Ware felt: "[The song] took me and many other black millennials into the presence of God like few songs can.
 It is self-assured yet humble, genre-bending while respecting and participating in black folk traditions.
-If that doesn’t describe the current generation of black folks, then I don’t know what does."
+If that doesn't describe the current generation of black folks, then I don't know what does."
 In June 2018, Complex looked back on "Ultralight Beam" as a track that "sounded exactly like what [West] promised" when he made the claim that The Life of Pablo would be a gospel album.
 On the track "Kids See Ghosts" by the group Kids See Ghosts, which consists of Kanye West and Kid Cudi, West drops a reference to the song with the line: "Ultralight building in the building by amateur."